ilyamironow/Java-Concurrency-in-Practice/README.md

 # Java-Concurrency-in-Practice
-Here will be listed my small-scale examples of concurrent programs in Java
+Here will be listed my small-scale examples of concurrent programs in Java related to the first 4 part of book.